AustinPerry22/fs-journal/journal/02/questions.md

 02. What is the definition of a function?

-    > A function is a subprogram that carries out a specific task.
+    > A function is a part of the program that carries out a specific task.

 03. What are the `SOLID` principles?